MarekSchiffer/pgu/GNU:Linux 32-Bit/02. Chapter 3 - maximum/Readme.md

 hop forward in memory
 ```
 movq $data_items, %ecx
-movq 8(%ecx), %ebx
+movq 4(%ecx), %edx
 ```
-We now have the 6 in register %rbx.
+We now have the 6 in register ebx
 ### Indexed Addressing Mode
 Additionally to the prefix offset, we can add a counting register with a multiplier:
 ```
 movq $data_items, %ecx
 movq $3, %edi
-movq (%rcx,%edi,4), %ebx
+movq (%ecx,%edi,4), %edx
 ```
-This moves the 46 in %rbx.
+This moves the 46 in %edx.
 Additionally, we can use the pre offset:
 ```
 movl $data_items, %ecx
 movl $3, %edi